susanaviruglio/queens-coffee/README.md

 * Build a simple single-player pattern-matching memory game.
 * Clear explanation how to play the game at the index.html page.
 * Memory game based on coffee cups which the user will need to find the pair.

+## UX AIMS

+* To attract users from any age and want to have fun.
+* To challenge users by getting the best score with the timer.
+* To provide users with attracting colours and clean page.
+* To create a fully responsive design for several devices as desktop, tablets and phones, etc.

+## USERS STORIES

+1. **How can I play the game?** I am a 6 years old child who wants to play a memory game for first time.
+I would like to receive a quick explanation about how to play.
+2. **How can I improve my visual memory?** I am interested in improving my visual memory and I have been recommended to play memory games where I can find the pairs.
+3. **How can know my score?** I found memory games quite boring sometimes and I would like one with a bit of challenge.

 ## DESIGN EVOLUTION